wiltonsr/ldapAuth/readme.md

 _Optional, Default: `[]`_

 The list of LDAP group DNs that users must be members of to be granted access.
-If a user is in any one of the listed groups, then that user is granted access.
+If a user is in any of the listed groups, then that user is granted access.

-If setted to an empty list will allow all users that have an LDAP account to log in, without performing any group membership checks.
+If set to an empty list, all users with an LDAP account can log in, without performing any group membership checks.

+`allowedGroups` is not supported with labels, because multiple value labels are separated with commas.
+You must use `toml` or `yaml` configuration file.
+For more details, check [examples](https://github.com/wiltonsr/ldapAuth/tree/main/examples) page.